molgenis/RD3_database/README.md

 * [Sample](/datamodel/sample.md) - Samples used as input for the analysis
 * File - Individual files on file systems so we can find them back, linked to the datasets describing them.
 * Person
+* [Dataset](/datamodel/dataset.md) - Collection of files, collected in context of a study.
+Could also call this a 'fileset' if we like that better

 CodeList (Ontologies)
 * [anatomicalLocation](/datamodel/anatomicalLocation.md) - Code list for anatomicalLocation used for sampling.
 E.g. Blood